How do I determine the molar extinction coefficient of my protein?

 Things to consider when determining the extinction coefficient of proteins

-It is very important that you make the extinction coefficient determination in the buffer system you are going to use in your lab.
+You must make the extinction coefficient determination in the buffer system you will use in your lab.
 Also, the sample should be as concentrated as possible.
-This ensures that you get an extinction coefficient that covers as large a concentration range as possible [1, 2].
+This ensures that you get an extinction coefficient covering as large a concentration range as possible [1, 2].

 UV measurement at 280 nm and triplicate amino acid analysis